 - Salt to taste

 - Tabasco sauce or cayenne pepper to taste

 - Set a glass or metal bowl over a pot of gently simmering water (do not let the water touch the bowl).

-- Using a metal whisk or wire whip, whisk the yolks constantly without overcooking the yolks.
+- Add egg yolks to bowl.
+Using a metal whisk or wire whip, whisk the yolks constantly without overcooking the yolks.
 You'll know the yolks have thickened enough when you can draw a line through the yolks and yolks stay put.
 The line does not fill in.

 - Remove from heat and immediately stir in lemon juice.
 Off the heat, set a kitchen towel over pot of water and set bowl on top.

 - Starting with just a few drops at a time, whisk in the warmed clarified butter.
 Once the emulsion has formed, you can add butter more quickly.

 - Once all the butter has been added, taste for seasonings.
 Add salt and tabasco or cayenne pepper if desired.

 - Use immediately or set aside in a warm (but not hot) place for up to 1 hour.
 If the sauce appears to thick, whisk in a few drops of warm water until desired consistency is reached.